 Bonding refers to the special attachment that forms between a mother and father and their new baby.
 That bond is what sends parents rushing into their newborn's room in the middle of the night at the slightest whimper.
 It's also what makes parents want to instinctively care for and nurture their child.

 Sometimes, the bond is immediate -- parents fall in love the instant they set eyes on their little "bundle of joy."
-Other times, bonding with baby takes longer.
+Other times, bonding with the baby takes longer.
 Studies have found that about 20% of new moms and dads feel no real emotional attachment to their newborn in the hours after delivery.
 Sometimes, it takes weeks or even months to feel that attachment.
 If you haven't begun bonding with your baby, don't feel anxious or guilty -- it should come with time.

 Why Do Parents Bond With Their Baby?